motion-kit/motion-kit/README.md

 You can [read all about](#goodbye-teacup) why Colin decided that Teacup needed to be replaced with a new project, rather than upgraded or refactored.

+If you need to update your app to use MotionKit, see [READMORE.md][readmore-migrating] for an example of migrating stylesheets, styles, and constraints.

 ## Usage